Table of Contents

 To add a new service click the "Add Service" button; to add a package, click the down arrow from the menu and select "Add Package".

-This tab displays any existing contract templates that have been assigned to an account.
+This tab displays any existing contract templates that have been assigned to the account and is also where you can add a new contract to the account via the "Add Contract" button.
 Each contract listed here will also display the name of the contract as well as who it was signed by - if the contract has not yet been signed, a value of Unsigned will be present in the Signed By column instead.
-Each contract listed can be edited, deleted, or signed through the "Edit" menu, and clicking on the contract name displayed under the Name column will open a sidebar menu with additional details about that particular contract.
-Adding a new contract is also an available option, and can be completed using the "Add Contract" button.
+Each unsigned contract listed can be edited, deleted, or signed through the "Edit" menu.
+Clicking on the contract name displayed under the Name column will open a sidebar menu with additional details about that particular contract, including an image of the signature used to sign the contract once the customer has signed it.
+Once a contract has been signed by the customer, the only action that will be available to you will be to download a copy.

 The billing parameters are generally inherited from your system settings, however they can be overridden for an account here.
 The settings defined here will determine how this account gets billed - for more information on what each parameter means and does, refer to the Billing Parameters Detailed Breakdown document.